okfn/docker-ckan/README.md

 ### Create an extension

-You can use the paster template in much the same way as a source install, only executing the command inside the CKAN container:
+You can use the paster template in much the same way as a source install, only executing the command inside the CKAN container and setting the mounted `src/` folder as output:

-    docker-compose -f docker-compose.dev.yml exec ckan-dev /bin/bash -c "paster --plugin=ckan create -t ckanext ckanext-myext"
+    docker-compose -f docker-compose.dev.yml exec ckan-dev /bin/bash -c "paster --plugin=ckan create -t ckanext ckanext-myext -o /srv/app/src_extensions"

 The new extension will be created in the `src/` folder.
+You might need to change the owner of its folder to have the appropiate permissions.

 ### Running the debugger (pdb / ipdb)